vukani-dev/improvement-roll/README.md

 During the category creation toggle the "This category is split by time" box.
 Now you can enter in tasks and select how much time it takes for you to complete them.

 Once you select the **Fitness** category to roll this time you will be asked how much time you have.
-And you will onyl be given tasks that are within that time range (If I only have 5 minutes id rather do pushups, But if I have an hour I can go for a run)
+And you will only be given tasks that are within that time range (If I only have 5 minutes id rather do pushups, But if I have an hour I can go for a run)

 ## Import/Export